 Czech money, banknotes, crown, house, mortgage, rent, building savings – illustration photo.

-Prague – Banks and building societies provided mortgage loans for 7.9 billion crowns in February.
-Compared to January, this means an increase of 20 percent.
-Year-on-year, the volume of mortgages decreased by 69 percent, but this is an improvement against the 80 percent drop in January.
-The interest rate on truly new mortgages without refinancing fell for the second month in a row, falling to 5.9 percent from 5.93 percent in January.
-This follows from the statistics of the Czech Banking Association (ČBA) Hypomonitor.
+Prague – Banks and building societies provided mortgage loans for CZK 6.5 billion in January, which is a 16 percent decrease compared to December.
+The interest rate for truly new mortgages without refinancing fell slightly for the first time in two years, from 5.98 to 5.93 percent.
+This follows from the statistics of the Czech Banking Association Hypomonitor.
 All banks and building societies providing mortgages on the Czech market supply data to it.

-The average amount of a mortgage rose slightly to 2.86 million crowns in February, but it still remains far below the record level of 2021, when it reached 3.46 million crowns.
-With stricter rules from the CNB and high interest rates increasing monthly payments, some households had to reduce their intended mortgage.
+The average mortgage fell to CZK 2.83 million in January , which is the lowest value since September 2020.
+With stricter rules from the CNB and high interest rates increasing monthly installments, some households had to and reduce the intended mortgage.